EuroVis 2023 Reviewer Guidelines

 - Other relationships, such as close personal friendship or significant animosity between you, that you think might tend to affect your judgment or be seen as doing so by a reasonable person familiar with the relationship.

 - The blind reviewing process for some of our conferences will help hide the authorship of many papers, and senior reviewers will try hard to avoid conflicts.
 But if you recognize the work or the author and feel it could present a conflict of interest, send the paper back to the senior reviewer as soon as possible so he or she can find someone else to review it.
-If you are in doubt about any conflict, you should discuss it with the editor, paper chairs or the person that assigned the paper to you.
+If you are in doubt about any conflict, you should discuss it with the papers co-chairs or the person that assigned the paper to you.
 You should never contact the authors directly.

 The publishing of scholarly work is essential for the academic community specifically and the research community in general.
 Therefore careers and reputations hinge on publishing in the proceedings, academic tenure decisions are based on the proceedings, and patent infringement cases discuss whether something is considered novel enough to publish in the proceedings.
 Therefore, it is our duty to do a careful, objective and scholarly review.
 The emphasis of our reviews should be to help the authors on how to improve their work and therefore to improve the overall quality of the work in our research community.
 In general, it will not be helpful to anyone – neither the program chair nor the authors

 - to do a quick or superficial review, to say that the work is good or bad without giving clear reasons;

 - to state that the work has been done before without giving clear citations of previous work;